Gossip (video game)

-Gossip is a video game created for the Atari 8-bit family by then-Atari, Inc. employee Chris Crawford.
+Gossip is a video game created for Atari 8-bit computers by then-Atari, Inc. employee Chris Crawford.
 The documentation indicates that Gossip is an Atari Program Exchange title, but it was not listed in any of the published catalogs and may not have been released at all.

 Crawford wished for video games that would simulate aspects of human social interaction via “social challenges.”
 He hoped these "people games" would appeal to those who were not interested in the more common gaming genres of combat and sports.
 Although the social interactions in Gossip are relatively simple, Crawford contends that they are comparable to the level of complexity found in The Sims.

 Gameplay

-The majority of the screen is taken up with eight characters: You, Val, Jim, Liz, Amy, Dan, Sue and Tom.
+The majority of the screen is taken up with eight characters: You, Val, Joe, Liz, Amy, Dan, Sue and Tom.
 The player uses a joystick cursor to select a character to telephone.
 That person’s phone rings with a jiggling animation and ringing sound effect.
 He or she picks up the phone and says, “Air-oh?”
 The player selects a person to gossip about, and then one of five expressive animations (strong positive, slight positive, neutral, slight negative, strong negative).
 The listener responds with his or her own opinion of the person.